Sign Up for the Newsletter

 “So the winning team really excelled in these areas and we were particularly impressed by the call to action based on their findings – it was easy to see exactly how we could bring renewable energy sources to power plants and see this idea become a reality.”

-As the prize, the winners will receive an interview with Natwest for any potential openings they may have, as well as additional feedback and guidance, as well as $254 for each member.
+As the prize, the winners will receive an interview with Natwest for any potential openings they may have, as well as additional feedback and guidance.

 The competition ran in collaboration with partners from Natwest and Google Developers Student Clubs.